Human Rights Due Diligence of Epson Group

 The results of CSR self-assessment at each Seiko Epson facility, domestic affiliate, and overseas affiliate showed no high-risk *.

-*High-risk is defined as a score of less than 60 points.
+.*High risk is defined as a score of less than 60 points

 The responses from each site were reviewed by the RBA supervisory department at the head office and the relevant supervisory department, and no issues that fall under priority non-conformances were found.
-In the proces of the examination, we communicated with each site regarding any points of uncertainty and provided feedback to each site individually regarding areas that require correction.
+In the process of the examination, we communicated with each site regarding any points of uncertainty and provided feedback to each site individually regarding areas that require correction.

 There were two common issues at many of the sites that were not adequately addressed.

-Matter Support
+Matter Response

 Reasonable accommodation for persons with disabilities The head office supervisory department will disseminate guidelines to all sites on the meaning of this concept and the approach to dealing with it, and promote understanding of the concept.